 Airports were asked if their airport has adopted a formal program for receiving, managing, and responding to on/near airport UAS use requests.
-Systemwide, 19 percent of airports reported that they have adopted a formal UAS management process, as presented in
+Systemwide, 19 percent of airports reported that they have adopted a formal UAS management process, as presented in ources.
+Mor inventory rollin, 2020, railing from, 2

-Figure 3.55.
+Figure 3.61.
 Fifty-eight percent of Commercial Service, 50 percent of Illinois National, 11 percent of Illinois Regional, 15 percent of Illinois Local airports, and six percent of Illinois Basic airports have a formal process to manage UAS operations.
 None of the Illinois Unclassified airports have adopted a formal process to manage UAS operations.

-Figure 3.55.
+Figure 3.61.
 Percent of Airports with a Formal Process to Manage UAS Operations